Martin PBM Mariner: Design and development

+The design of the Mariner had numerous differences from the competing Catalina, such as its use of a relatively deep hull and the mounting of a gull wing, the combination of which kept the flying boat's radial engines out of the salty sea spray without resorting to a parasol wing and thus avoiding the accompanying external bracing.
+Instead of external mounting of bombs, the Mariner featured internal bomb bays that permitted higher speeds to be attained when the flying boat was carrying ordnance.
+These bomb bays, which were located within the engine nacelles, were capable of accommodating up to 5,200 pounds of bombs; torpedoes could also be carried.
+The exterior of the Mariner was streamlined which, combined with the fitting of two Wright R-2600-6 14-cylinder radial engines that could produce up to 1,600 hp, resulted in the flying boat possessing a persistent speed advantage over the lighter Catalina.
+Production Mariners were outfitted with an upwards-canted horizontal stabilizer, an arrangement which gave the twin vertical stabilizers an inward tilt and thus a relatively distinctive appearance.

-The aircraft had multiple gun positions including single mounts at each midship beam and stern above the tail cone.
-Additional guns were positioned in the nose and dorsal turrets, each fitted with two-gun turrets.
-The bomb bays were in the engine nacelles.
+In in terms of defensive armaments, the Mariner featured multiple gun positions, including single mounts at each midship beam and stern above the tail cone, while additional guns were positioned in the nose and dorsal turrets, each fitted with two-gun turrets.
 The gull wing was of cantilever design, and featured clean aerodynamics with an unbraced twin tail.
-The PBM-1 was equipped with retractable wing landing floats that were hinged outboard, with single-strut supported floats that retracted inwards to rest beneath the wing, with the floats' keels just outboard of each of the engine nacelles.
+To reduce drag, the PBM-1 was equipped with retractable wing landing floats that were hinged outboard, with single-strut supported floats that retracted inwards to rest beneath the wing, with the floats' keels just outboard of each of the engine nacelles.
 The PBM-3 had fixed floats, and the fuselage was three feet longer than that of the PBM-1.

-Martin also developed the even larger 4-engined Martin JRM Mars in this period.
+Furthermore, the type was commonly equipped with AN/APS-15 radar.

+During the late 1930s, Martin developed an enlarged four-engined derivative of the Mariner, which would ultimately be produced only in small numbers as the Martin JRM Mars.

 Operational history

 A U.S. Navy PBM-1 of Patrol Squadron 56 (VP-56) in 1940.